josanchezag/challenge-domus/README.md

 # Challenge Domus

 ## Description
 This project is a REST API implementation that allows retrieving movie directors based on a movie count threshold.
+The API fetches movie data from an external source, processes it to count movies per director, and returns directors who have directed more movies than a specified threshold.

 ## Technologies Used
 - Java 21
 - Spring Boot 3.4.5
-- Spring WebFlux
+- Spring WebFlux (Reactive Programming)
-- Caffeine Cache
+- In-memory caching with AtomicReference
 - Lombok
 - Swagger/OpenAPI
-- JUnit 5
+- JUnit 5 & Mockito
-- Mockito

 ## Requirements
 - Java 21 or higher